chmduquesne/minibackup/README.md

 ---------------------------------------

 You are encouraged to encrypt your data before uploading it to minibackup.
-The goal is to help you host data in the cloud, not to spy you!
+The goal is to help you host data online, not to spy you!
 To do so, you can, for example, use openssl.
 Assuming your data is in `file.txt`, encrypting can be done like this:

     $ openssl aes-256-cbc -base64 -in file.txt -out file.txt.enc